-The Chinese Year of the Snake begins on February 10, 2013.
+The Chinese Year of the Horse begins on January 31, 2014.
 Chinese New Year is a fifteen day holiday celebrated with lots of food, family reunions and visits with friends.
 "Gung Hay Fat Choy" means "congratulations" in Chinese, and is a traditional greeting of best wishes for a prosperous and good new year.

 From the Chinese Culture Center of San Francisco, this informative Chinese New Year page describes dozens of new year's customs, including Lai-See (red envelopes of money given to children), everybody's birthday (the day when everyone turns one year older), and the Lantern Festival (the end of the New Year celebration.)
 "On New Year's day, everyone had on new clothes, and would put on his best behavior.
 It was considered improper to tell a lie, raise one's voice, use indecent language, or break anything on the first day of the year."